-Nearly 30 years ago, the American Inns of Court was founded to help lawyers and judges rise to higher levels of excellence, professionalism, and ethical awareness.
+The Potter Stewart Inn of Court helps lawyers and judges rise to higher levels of excellence, professionalism, and ethical awareness.

-The membership is further subdivided into “pupilage groups,” each of which is composed of several members from each membership category, and is responsible for conducting one program for the Inn each year.
+Membership is further subdivided into “pupilage groups,” each of which is composed of several members from each membership category, and is responsible for conducting one program for the Inn each year.
 Pupilage groups convene outside of the monthly Inn meetings to prepare their presentations.

-The Potter Stewart Inn meets once a month from September to May (except December) to “break bread” and hold programs and discussions on matter of ethics, litigation skills and professionalism.
-The program helps lawyers become more effective advocates and counselors, with a keener ethical awareness.
+Here in Cincinnati, more than 100 attorneys and judges participate in the Potter Stewart Inn of Court – named for former U.S. Supreme Court Justice and Queen City native Potter Stewart – each season.
 Members learn side-by-side with the most experienced judges and attorneys in the community.
 The program includes a joint session with the Salmon P. Chase (Northern Kentucky) Inn each season, and culminates with final banquet in May, where the Andrew Dennison Courageous Advocate Award is presented to an attorney who “upholds the professional obligation to represent the poor, the unpopular or the friendless.”